ecrosstexas/ecrosstexas.com-excellent/src/pages/now.md

 ## Church
 - Active on the Session
-- Co-Teaching Adult Sunday School
+- Team Teaching Adult Sunday School on the Westminster Confession of Faith
-- Volunteering Youth Ministry
+- Volunteering with Youth Ministry

 ## Hockey
 - Coaching 14u hockey in the DSMHL